 Governmental Entity Defense

-For over 25 years, a cornerstone of the firm’s practice has been its representation of counties, municipalities and public utilities.
+For over 40 years, a cornerstone of the firm’s practice has been its representation of cities, counties, municipalities and public utilities.
 Dean, Ringers, Morgan & Lawton has enjoyed a close association with the Florida League of Cities and its member cities.
-These associations also include a 14-year history with Hernando County, a 4-year relationship with Orange County, and representation of nearly all of the municipalities located within 300 miles of Orlando.
+These associations also long-term relationships with with Hernando County, Orange County, Seminole County, and representation of nearly all of the municipalities located within 300 miles of Orlando.

 The genesis of these close ties with local public entities is the firm’s commitment to understanding and consulting on issues important to local government.
 The firm’s attorneys are active members of organizations such as the Public Risk Management Association (PRIMA) and routinely lecture on issues ranging from safety programs to civil rights issues.